Skip to content Skip to sidebar Skip to footer

 Nguyet Moon, Master teacher

 Nguyet is 34 years old, is married and has a 6 year old son.
 She is from Bac Ninh province, 60 kilometers from Hanoi.
-She has completed only six years of formal education but is now the Director of Massage Training and a Master Instructor at BlindLink and Omamori Spa Group.
+She has completed only six years of formal education but is now the Director of Product Development at Omamori Spa.

 Nguyet’s history with Omamori goes back to day one.
 With a total of fourteen years’ experience performing massage services and teaching, she is legendary amongst our staff and clients.
 She has been seriously vision impaired due to early onset of glaucoma since she was five years old, a situation which is worsening even now.
 It is predicted that one day she will be totally blind.
 Nguyet discontinued her formal schooling with sighted students in the sixth grade, fearing that continuing the struggle to keep up with her reading in school, she would lose her sight completely at an early age.
 Rather, she has continued her education on her own, both on the job and through her avid interest in listening to audio books.
 Even when she was still only twelve years old, she began working in a food store, and later a clothing store, gaining invaluable experience that would serve her well in later years assisting with the management of Omamori Spa in its early years.

-At one point during the period when she had left school due to her disability and begun working, Nguyet applied for disability assistance.
+At one point during the period when she had left school due to her disability and begun working, Nguyet applied for disability assistance about 2016.
 However, she was informed that since she was able to work she qualified for no assistance whatsoever.
-Not one to give up so easily, she persisted in battling the authorities for three years until she was finally granted status as a (partially) disabled person, making it easier for her to relieve the family finances somewhat.
+Not one to give up so easily, she persisted in battling the authorities for three years about 2019 until she was finally granted status as a (partially) disabled person, making it easier for her to relieve the family finances somewhat.

 Nguyet, very much a “people person”, dislikes being alone.
 She still maintains friendships even from early childhood but as she and they are mostly very busy with work and are separated by long distances, currently, her circle of friends is comprised primarily of colleagues.
 Though she says that she feels her family and friends have always treated her fairly and she doesn’t feel discriminated against, she does sometimes feel that other people underestimate her because she is visually impaired.